 Over the next ten years things took shape, and now the historic site has a fantastic museum commemorating all things Woodstock.

-Even though we had come for a different festival — the Bethel Woods Craft Beer Festival — the museum and the field where music history was made were the main attractions for us.
+Even though we had come for The Harvest Festival, the museum and the field where music history was made were the main attractions for us.

 It is Oktober…

-Being October, we could hardly forage for fall fests and not take in a classic of the German variety, so our next stop was the Hunter Mountain Oktoberfest.
+Being October, we could hardly forage for fall fests and not take in a classic of the German variety, so our next stop was the Colors in the Catskills Fall Festival at Hunter Mountain.

 Hunter is a ski resort, so for a fantastic view of the fall foliage we started the day with a ride to the top of the mountain on the Kaatskill Flyer chairlift.
 Veronica certainly had a better time getting on and off without any snow involved than in her previous winter-time attempts.